Art History

 • Giclée print on Hahnemühle German Etching paper

-The word Giclée (“g-clay”) is derived from the French verb gicler, meaning “to squirt or spray”.
-It is a process that uses high-resolution inkjet printers, pigment-based inks and acid free papers to achieve a superior quality print with exceptional detail, vibrant color accuracy, and long-term durability.
+Giclée (pronounced "g-clay") comes from the French gicler — "to spray."
+The process uses high-resolution inkjet printing, pigment-based inks and acid free papers to deliver a superior quality print with exceptional detail, vibrant colour accuracy, and lasting durability.

 • Aleksandra Prints come in three standard formats, Small, Medium and Large: